abdalbast/chapter/README.md

 ## Deployment

 This is a static site.
 If using the PHP forms, deploy to a PHP‑capable host.
-See `php/` handlers and `structure.md` for details.
+Use `npm run dev:php` for local testing.
+Ensure `form_process.php` and `newsletter_process.php` are accessible under `HTML_TEMPLATE/php/` on production.

 ## Licence